-Saatva produces luxury hybrid mattresses at a more affordable price point than many of its competitors.
-The company manufactures three hybrid models: the Saatva Classic, Saatva HD, and Saatva Latex Hybrid.
+Saatva produces luxury innerspring and hybrid mattresses at more affordable price-points than many of its competitors.
+The company manufactures three models: the Saatva Classic, the Saatva HD, and the Saatva Latex Hybrid.
 Saatva also offers the Saatva Youth, a reversible innerspring intended for children three and older.
 The Saatva Classic is the brand’s most customizable model, available in three different firmness levels and two thickness profiles.
-The Saatva HD is highly supportive and specifically designed for people who weigh more than 230 pounds, while the Saatva Latex Hybrid incorporates eco-friendly components.
+The Saatva HD is highly supportive and specifically designed for people who weigh more than 230 pounds, while the Saatva Latex Hybrid incorporates natural components.

 Saatva is the parent company for Loom & Leaf, Zenhaven, and Solaire.
 Loom & Leaf is the brand’s luxury memory foam mattress, which launched after the success of the Saatva Classic.
 It is available in two firmness options.

-Given that Saatva and Loom & Leaf are part of the same company, shoppers may be comparing these mattresses and wondering which is best-suited for their needs.
-We’re here to help shoppers decide between the two with an overview of the available models.
-We’ll cover the construction, performance, and pricing of Saatva and Loom & Leaf mattresses in this comprehensive mattress comparison.
+Given that Saatva and Loom & Leaf are part of the same company, shoppers may be comparing these mattresses and wondering which is most suitable for their needs.
+We’ll help shoppers decide between the two with an overview of the available models.
+We’ll cover the construction, performance, and pricing of Saatva and Loom & Leaf mattresses.
 We’ll also include customer ratings for each bed and an overview of company policies.